 - You may also be able to purchase an Uninterruptible Power Supply (UPS) from a retail store.
 Contact an electronics retail store for more information.

-- Generally, a fully charged battery provides at least 8 hours of standby power to your modem, but that time may be lower depending on battery age, or if your modem is kept in a hot, cold or unclean environment.
+- Spectrum offers two different types of batteries.
+One will provide 8 hours of standby power to your modem, the other will supply 24 hours of power.
+Please contact us to learn more about your options.
+Note: Battery time may be lower depending on battery age or if your modem is kept in a hot, cold or unclean environment.

 - A modem with a charged battery will power Spectrum Voice equipment to work with standard corded phones, but will not power other non-Charter equipment, like cordless phones or medical and security-monitoring systems.